Theme System

 mainWindow.AddControl(

-Controls.Button("Switch to Classic")
+Controls.Button("Switch to Daylight")

 .OnClick((sender, e, window) =>